mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 Following #pcite(<Rasmussen2006>, supplement: [B.1.1]) we proceed by periodization by summation.
-Extend the STACK in the canonical way by gluing copies end-to-end:
+Extend the single bump $u'(t)$ by gluing copies end-to-end:
 $
   u'_T (t) = sum_(j in bb(Z)) u'(t + j T)
 $
 Here it is assumed $t_c < T$, as otherwise the covariance for any $(t, t')$ will diverge due to non-decaying covariance in $|t-t'|$, unlike stationary kernels (implied by their spectrum being integrable).

-This is a $T$-periodic function this can be expressed as a discrete Fourier series:
+Since this is a $T$-periodic function, it can be expressed as a discrete Fourier series:
 $
   u'_T (t) = sum_(k in bb(Z)) c_k exp{i (2 pi k)/T}
 $ <eq:fourier-series>